An asymptotic theory for randomly forced discrete nonlinear heat equations: Introduction

 where $\Psi$ denotes the characteristic exponent of the L\'evy process generated by the $\sL$.
 It is precisely this connection between $\widetilde{\Upsilon}$ and $\sigma$ that allows us to describe a relationship between the smoothing effects of $\sL$ and the roughening effect of the underlying forcing terms.

-There are two physically-relevant classes of bounded initial data $u_0$ that arise naturally in the literature \cite{BC,CM94,Molch91}: \textbf{(a)} Where $u_0$ is bounded below, away from zero; and \textbf{(b)} Where $u_0$ has compact support.
-Our earlier analysis \cite{FK} studies fairly completely Case \textbf{(a)}, but fails to say anything about Case \textbf{(b)}.
-We do not know much about \textbf{(b)} in fact.
-Our present goal is to consider instead a \emph{discrete} setting in which we \emph{are} able to analyze Case \textbf{(b)}.
+There are two physically relevant classes of bounded initial data $u_0$ that arise naturally in the literature \cite{BC,CM94,Molch91}: {(a)}~Where~$u_0$ is bounded below, away from zero; and {(b)}~Where~$u_0$ has compact support.
+Our earlier analysis \cite{FK} studies fairly completely Case~{(a)} but fails to say anything about Case {(b)}.
+We do not know much about {(b)}, in fact.
+Our present goal is to consider instead a \emph{discrete} setting in which we \emph{are} able to analyze Case~{(b)}.

 There is a large literature on [discrete] partial difference equations of the heat type; see Agarwal \cite{Agarwal} and its many chapter bibliographies.
-Except for the work by Zeldovich et al \cite[\S5]{ZMRS85}, we have found little on fully-discrete stochastic heat equations \eqref{heat:cont}.
+Except for the work by Zeldovich \textit{et al.} \cite{ZMRS85}, Section~5, we have found little on fully-discrete stochastic heat equations~\eqref{heatcont}.
 We will see soon that the discrete setup treated here yields many of the interesting mathematical features that one might wish for, and at low technical cost.
 For instance, we do not presuppose a knowledge of PDEs and/or stochastic calculus in this paper.

-An outline of the paper follows: In \S2 we state the main results of the paper; they are proved in \S5, after we establish some auxiliary results in \S3 and \S4.
-In \S6 we compute a version of the second-moment [upper] \emph{Liapounov exponent} of the solution $u$ to the parabolic Anderson model with temporal noise.
-From a physics point of view, that model is only modestly interesting; but it provides a setting in which we can rigorously verify many of the predictions of the replica method \cite{Kardar}.
-The replica method itself will not be used however.
+An outline of the paper follows: In Section~\ref{sec2}, we state the main results of the paper; they are proved in Section~\ref{sec5}, after we establish some auxiliary results in Section~\ref{sec3} and Section~\ref{sec4}.
+In Section~\ref{sec6} we compute a version of the second-moment [upper] \emph{Lyapounov exponent} of the solution $u$ to the parabolic Anderson model with temporal noise.
+From a physics point of view, that model is only modestly interesting, but it provides a setting in which we can rigorously verify many of the predictions of the replica method \cite{Kardar}.
+The replica method itself will not be used, however.

 Throughout the paper, we define